protonemedia/laravel-eloquent-scope-as-select/README.md

 }
 ```

-Using Eloquent, we can fetch all posts from this year with at least 10 comments.
+Using Eloquent, we can fetch all posts from this year with at least ten comments.

 ```php
 $recentPopularPosts = Post::query()